rustyrazorblade/cassandra/doc/source/operating/backups.rst

  ./cassandra/data/data/cqlkeyspace/t-d132e240c21711e9bbee19821dcea330/backups

-Change directory to the ``backups`` directory and list files and no files get listed as no table data has been added yet.
+Change directory to the ``backups`` directory and list files and no files get listed as no table data has been added yet:

 ::